PAWAN-G14/PAWAN-G14/README.md

 ABOUT ME:
  * An infinitisimal part of the eternal, delocalized conciousness - the UNIVERSE.
- * Exited and enlightened by SCIENCE.
+ * Excited and Enlightened by SCIENCE.
  * Finds a bit of satisfaction in building stuff, writing algorithms.
  * Stumbled upon programming, ended up on its learning pathway - for it provides the said satisfaction.
  * Eternally hungry to understand the REALITY and the way of SCIENCE.